alinebastos/dev-practice/README.md

 # Frontend Practice
 Practice your frontend skills with these ideas.

+## Open Source Projects
 The best thing for you to practice, and give back to the community, is to contribute with Open Source projects.

 - [Code Triage](https://www.codetriage.com/) (EN)
 - [Divertidalista](https://github.com/training-center/divertidalista) (PT)
 - [Lista Maravilhosa de Projetos Open Source](https://github.com/camilatigre/listamaravilhosaopensource) (PT - EN)

+## Challenges
-Here some ideias of projects, challenges and coding interviews for you to practice:
+Here some ideias of projects, challenges and coding interviews for you to practice.

 - [Frontend Challenges](https://github.com/LFeh/frontend-challenges) (PT - EN)
 - [Apenas Crie Websites](https://github.com/estevanmaito/apenas-crie-websites) (PT)